How MySQL Adjusts open_files_limit, max_connections, and table_open_cache When System Resources Are Insufficient

 3.3 Adjust request_open_files

-requested_open_files = min(effective_open_files, request_open_files);
+requested_open_files = min(effective_open_files, request_open_files);4.
+Recalculate Parameter Values

 4.1 Adjust open_files_limit

-open_files_limit = effective_open_files
+open_files_limit = effective_open_files4.2 Adjust max_connections

-max_connections is corrected based on request_open_files :
+max_connectionsis corrected based on request_open_files:

-limit = requested_open_files - 10 - TABLE_OPEN_CACHE_MIN * 2;If the configured max_connections exceeds limit , it is reduced to limit .
+limit = requested_open_files - 10 - TABLE_OPEN_CACHE_MIN * 2;If the configured max_connections exceeds limit, it is reduced to limit.

 Otherwise, the configured value is kept.